jasoncoposky/irods_pattern_data_transfer_node/README.md

         ]
 ```

-##Rule for Async Data Rentention
+## Rule for Async Data Retention

-This policy composed delayed execution rule is configured to execute a data rention policy for data residing on a given resource which is older than 600 seconds.
-This asynchrnous rule provides the cache management of Data Transfer Nodes at the edge once data has not been accessed for a sufficient amount of time.
+This policy composed delayed execution rule is configured to execute a data retention policy for data residing on a given resource which is older than 600 seconds.
+This asynchronous rule provides the cache management of Data Transfer Nodes at the edge once data has not been accessed for a sufficient amount of time.

 ```json
 {